Repository management

 This documentation was originally created for the Solus Project, for which I was a contributor.
 The Solus Project is the sole rights holder of this work.
 See the License page for more information.

-package manager can use multiple sources on your system, which is helpful if you use a source provided by another vendor.
+Solus offers two main software sources: stable (shannon) and unstable.
+The eopkg package manager can use multiple sources on your system, which is helpful if you use a source provided by another vendor.

 Official repositories